INTERSECT-training/packaging/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

-When you are programming, usually you are solving a problem - the programming is simply a means to an end.
-If that's the case, then packaging is a means to a means to an end.
-This often makes packaging the last thing you think about, but it's actually one of the most important parts of any work, as it's what makes code obtainable and reusable!

-Packaging is absolutely critical as soon as you:

-* Work on more than one thing
+What is a package?
+* An organized collection of modules containing functions and classes with a common purpose.
+* Packages allow developers to organize code in manageable and reusable structured units.

+Why is packaging important in scientific research?

+* **Reusability:** Common code can be used across many projects
-* Share your work with anyone (even if not as a package)
+* **Collaboration:** Distribute your work with collaborators
+* **Reproducibility:** Allows anyone to run code with the same dependencies to reproduce your results
-* Work in more than one place
+* **Portability:** Work in more than one place (e.g. distributed computing)
-* Upgrade or change anything on your computer

-Unfortunately, packing has a _lot_ of historical cruft, bad practices that have easy solutions today but are still propagated.
-This material tries to correct that by showing you a clean, modern way to write and work with Python packages.
+If you have used Python for scientific computation, you've likely encountered widely distributed open-source packages like [NumPy](https://numpy.org/), [SciPy](https://scipy.org/), or [Pandas](https://pandas.pydata.org/).
+However, it's important to note that packages can exist at many scales and contexts, ranging from personal and organizational use to wide public distributions.

+In this tutorial we'll walk through methods and tools used to create and distribute your own Python packages.

 ## Lesson Plan

 We're going to create a Python package from scratch, then publish it.
+Packages often include additional files for configuration, documentation, and automations.
 We'll look at the following important groups of files:

 ```files
 .